notras/PowerVSConnectivity/README.md

 In our cases, main objective was to establish bi-directional connectivity from client on-premise location to PowerVS colo.
 It is possible via two options
- 1. VPN GW in VPC + TGW to PowerVS cloud connection
+ 1. On-Premise GW -VPN GW in VPC + TGW via GRE to PowerVS cloud connection
- 2. GW appliance + Power VS cloud connection
+ 2. On-Premise GW - GW appliance + GRE via Power VS cloud connection

 <strong>Option 1</strong>
 imitations: